robertcorponoi/hearken/documentation.md

 const Hearken = require("hearken");

 const options = {
-    startTime: "15000", // Can also be: "00:00:15".
+    startTime: "15000",             // Time can be input as milliseconds or as HH:MM:SS so in our case it would be "00:00:15".
     tasks: [
         {
-            name: "hello", // Whatever you want, this is used as a reference for deleting tasks.
+            name: "hello",          // Name to reference to the task.
-            time: "2000",  // Can also be: "00:00:02".
+            time: "2000",           // Just as with the start time, it can also be "00:00:02".
-            repeat: true,  // Since repeat is set to true, the task will now run every 2 seconds instead of just once at 2 seconds left.
+            repeat: true,           // If repeat is set to true, the task will run at an interval instead of just once.
+So in this case it would run every 2 seconds.
-            fn: () => hello("Bob"), // The task (function) to run.
+            fn: () => hello("Bob"), // The task to run, either a function in the block or a reference to a function (which must be wrapped in an anonymous function as shown).
         },
         {
             name: "add",
-            time: "7000",
+            time: "7000",           // Repeat option is not set so the task will run just once at 7 seconds.
             fn: () => add(),
         },
     ]